asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 ## Talk

-My talk was based on a blog post I wrote two years ago about Ping Pong Pair Programming, which can be found [here](/2015/04/18/ping-pong-pair-programming.html).
-The talk (The Ultimate Developer Collaboration Technique: Ping Pong Pair Programming) describes issues with traditional pair programming, how Ping Pong Pair Programming addresses those issues, and a demo of Ping Pong Pair Programming.
+My talk on Thursday morning was based on a blog post I wrote two years ago about Ping Pong Pair Programming, which can be found [here](/2015/04/18/ping-pong-pair-programming.html).
+The talk, _The Ultimate Developer Collaboration Technique: Ping Pong Pair Programming_, describes issues with traditional pair programming, how Ping Pong Pair Programming addresses those issues, and a demo of Ping Pong Pair Programming.
 My friend and colleague [Nick Goede](http://nickgoede.com) gave the talk and demonstration with me.